 Large frontier models are expensive per token, can add latency inside agent loops, and become costly fast when a workflow makes dozens of decisions per run.
 For one-off queries that cost is tolerable.
 For a system that runs thousands of times per month, the economics tighten quickly.

 Smaller models change that equation.
-The pack research showed developer communities increasingly treating small models as practical infrastructure for narrow agent tasks, not just an academic curiosity.
-The right architecture is often a router: use a cheaper narrow model for repetitive classification, extraction, or drafting steps, then reserve frontier models for ambiguity, exception handling, or strategy.
+The current source set points in the same direction: use a cheaper narrow model for repetitive classification, extraction, or drafting steps, then reserve frontier models for ambiguity, exception handling, or strategy.

 The practical implication: Businesses that wait for perfect general-purpose autonomy may lose to competitors deploying good-enough specialized AI at scale.
 Architecture decisions should reflect that from day one.